 Length: 114 minutes

-Jim came up with 30 Days of Night.
-I countered with the Kate Beckinsale film Whiteout, which is set in a research facility in Antarctica.
-Both films had an extensive period of darkness at polar regions in common.
+I recently watched the Kate Beckinsale film Whiteout, which is set in a research facility in Antarctica.

 Every year, the town of Barrow in Alaska experiences thirty days of night.
 The sun sets, and it won’t rise again for a month.
 Almost everyone who can do so flies south to Seattle.

 However, a hardy group of locals stays put.
 This includes the local sheriff Eben (Josh Hartnett).
 His estranged wife Stella (Melissa George) misses her flight out and is trapped in Barrow with him until the sun rises again.

 Trouble begins as soon as the sun goes down.
 One of the local family’s pack of huskies is brutally killed, and the vampires then come for the family, too.
 They also attack a worker at a local power plant.

 Eben arrests a stranger for harassing a waitress, and the stranger then warns him that trouble is on its way.
 This comes in the form of Marlow, the vampire leader (Danny Huston), who attacks the sheriff’s assistant and leaves the stranger alive for now.